psousasa/yt-summaries/README.md

 * RAG flow
     * [x] 2 points: Both a knowledge base and an LLM are used in the RAG flow
 * Retrieval evaluation
-    * [x] 1 point: Only one retrieval approach is evaluated
-    * [ ] 2 points: Multiple retrieval approaches are evaluated, and the best one is used
+    * [x] 2 points: Multiple retrieval approaches are evaluated, and the best one is used
 * RAG evaluation
     * [ ] 0 points: No evaluation of RAG is provided
     * [x] 1 point: Only one RAG approach (e.g., one prompt) is evaluated